edgelesssys/contrast/rfc/009-distributed-coordinator.md

 ## Open issues

-* TODO(burgerdev): inconsistent state if `userapi.Recover` is called while a recovered coordinator exists.
-Fix candidates:
+### Inconsistent state

+After a `userapi.Recover` operation, the Coordinator needs to generate a new mesh key because it can't accept one from the recovering seed share owner.
+If another Coordinator is still serving, they will both have the same active manifest and history, but different mesh keys.
+Options for dealing with this situation:

 * Treat user recovery like a manifest update (that is, write a new transition on recovery).
   This should force other Coordinators into recovery mode.
-  * Store a mesh CA key hash in the latest transition.
-  * Sign the latest transition with the mesh key (and resign on `userapi.Recover`).
+* Don't deal with this situation at all.
+  Coordinators are expected to recover from peers on the order of seconds, whereas recovery by seed share owners is not a frequent operation.
+  To be sure, we could
+  * try to verify that all Coordinators are in recovery mode or
+  * try peer recovery in the hot path of user recovery.

 ## Alternatives considered